santiment/academy/src/docs/metrics/price-volatility/index.md

 * `price_volatility_2w` - Price volatility for the last 14 days
 * `price_volatility_4w` - Price volatility for the last 28 days

+Examples of use cases:
+* Traders who want their investments to be as volatile as possible, so they can earn (lose) a lot in a short time.
+* Investors who do not want to be involved in highly volatile investments.

 ---